Why We Are Celebrating All Former Daily Times MDs - Fidelis Anosike - TheBoss Newspaper

 No, it is not because of the influence.
 Daily Times owns the largest archives. it is 95 years now, and will be 100 years in five years.
 How many media companies in Nigeria is 100 years.
 Daily Times is beyond a newspaper company.
 It was here before Nigeria.
 It created the Nigeria Stock Exchange. it has produced two or three state governors.
 It is a national development company.
 In the run off to our 100 years, we have created an event to celebrate icons of Daily Times – our heroes.
 Times Heroes.
 The first one that we have designed is for Ambassador Dele Cole.
 We are hoping to do these in their states of origin like in Port Harcourt.
 In Port Harcourt, it will be a two-day event.
 On day 1, we are to going to train about 500 journalists of that area so that he can inspire local journalists of that area; tell them how young he was when he went to in the media and more.
 On day 2, there will be proper lecture where the likes of Akinwunmi Adesina and co to speak.
 There is nothing like making impact in your homn state.
 We have there lined up about 15 of them.
 The first one will be in Rivers State because that is where Dele Cole comes from.
 We don’t want to keep celebrating people when they are dead; we want to celebrate them while they are alive, and learn something from them.
 We will talk about national development and the role media plays.
 In Nigeria, we let out heroes die without transferring knowledge.
 We need to have History of Nigeria because if you don’t know where you are coming from, you won’t know where you are going to.
 And that is what we are doing at Folio Communications. iI is important therefore we get this first one right – 1st Ambassador Dele Cole Lecture towards Daily Times at 100.
 Secondly, we are developing a book, which Onyema Ugochukwu is handling to be launched soon.
 It is called History of Daily Times of Nigeria

 The event has been proposed to Cole, and he has signed off on it.
 Dele Cole has proved himself to be an epitome of politics without bitterness.
 He created the legacy of The Guardian and revived the legacy of Daily Times and when the government was becoming overbearing, he created a new legacy entirely.
 The second one in November will be Onyema Ugochukwu.
-Then, early 2022, we will celebrate Ernest Ikoli, the first ever indigenous editor of Daily Times.
-Next year also, we are looking at celebrating Babatubde Jose, and then Segun Osoba, Wunmi Ogunbiyi and others.
+Then, early 2022, we will celebrate Dr. Ernest Ikoli, the first ever indigenous editor of Daily Times.
+Next year also, we are looking at celebrating Babatubde Jose, and then Segun Osoba, Yemi Ogunbiyi, Chief Sam Amuka Pemu, Chief Innocent Oparadike, Prince Tony Momoh and others.
 We have received concurrence from the family.
 Our goal between now and the next five years, we would have instituted minimum 10 lectures.
 Each of them will be in his home state, and all of them and their governors have accepted.
 And they are all excited about it.
-And we will send letter to Wike believing he will be gracious enough to accept.
+And we will send a letter to Wike believing he will be gracious enough to accept.

 On the continent, Folio Media Group is exclusive news affiliate to CNN.
-We are the only one who can beat their chest we are affiliates and entitled.
+We are the only one who can beat their chest and say we are affiliates and entitled.
 We are not advertising partners; we are content partners, we are creating products with CNN.
 Before the end of this year, we will announce the African content we are working with CNN now.
+We are currently working on a continental media project with CNN which should be finalised and announced soon towards capacity building in the continent aimed at increasing the African voice in the world, and also curb fake news.

 In Daily Times, our focus has remained capacity building in media and creativity industries.
 This is because those are where the focus is – the number blogger is a Nigerian and so is the number one musician and actors, in Africa.
 So why don’t we build a competitive advantage.
 Why are we spending billions building monuments.
-We have 30 airports; some of them are not working – they are conforming to aviation because the governors just want to build monuments.
-Why don’t we channel those fund for monuments to other stuffs – things that will create jobs
+We have 30 airports; some of them are not working – they are not conforming to aviation rules because the governors just want to build monuments.
+Why don’t we channel those funds for monuments to other stuffs – things that will create jobs.

 Lets talk Nigeria Politics.
 At the moment there are several agitations: for secession, one Nigeria and restructuring.
 What is your take

 My take is very simple.
 Of a fact, people’s views are a function of their knowledge.
 First of all, I will blame the government for not being proactive in the area of communication, but people should understand we are talking of banditry in Nigeria, and we still have coronavirus active.
 Last year was the first year that the whole country was shut down.
 What it means it that there will be consequences afterwards.
 Politicians will lose their livelihood, drivers will lose their livelihood, and when people don’t have livelihood, they look for a way out.
 When EndSARS was on – yes, Nigeria needed to end SARS because it cannot in the guise of solving a problem become a problem.
-We have to understand that Nigeria is being exploited by all manner of people, and crime is also all abou exploitation.
+We have to understand that Nigeria is being exploited by all manner of people, and crime is also all about exploitation.
 If those people crying about secession are given a position today, they won’t talk about it again.
 At the end of the day, most those cries and hues are not genuine.
 They are based on vested interest; that is my problem with it.
 There is no problem that cannot be solved so dialogue is key.
 If we shout about restructure, we should ask ourselves we haven’t the country been restructured till today.
 Obasanjo was in power for eight years, why didn’t he restructure.
 What was his constraint?
 So was Jonathan after conveying national conference.
 There may be reason they did not restructure, so the cries and hues are okay.
 People must express themselves, but they should all work on the path leading to a true Nigeria.
 If we must secede, you must explain the meaning and modalities to us; not after seceding, we begin to have issues among ourselves.
 So all those calls must be interrogated.
 Now, we have non state actors; people that did not even go to school leading calls.
 How?
 Governance is intellectual.
 You see who do not have temperament, who do not understand good and bad leading calls because they have a voice.
 The cries and hues are okay though because they can form topical issues for 2023 elections.
 However, today, APC and PDP are the same; there is no ideology.
 The issues raise could become ideological, and any party willing to give what the people want would be chosen.
 That was the situation in Niger Republic recently.
 The cries and issues are good and bad, but we need to ask ourselves what the real causes are.
 Nigeria, from far back is seen as red flag state.
 If your relation is announced as minister today, people will start congratulating you.
 Why?
-We need few good in Nigeria to understand that where you are is better than where you are trying to be, and then work violently to convince the rest to calm down because in the next one and half years, there will be election.
+We need few good men in Nigeria to understand that where you are is better than where you are trying to be, and then work violently to convince the rest to calm down because in the next one and half years, there will be election.
 Buhari has just two years to pack and go.
 So let not those clamour be an opportunity for people to further rape Nigeria and take advantage of the weak system, let it be a clamour to formulate the issues that would form the agenda for 2023.
 When Buhari was coming, he ran his campaign on security, corruption and economy, and so it is easy to score.
 Others can come with restructuring and more, and Nigerians can see how to vote in the right people.
 Let the past be bygone.

 Given the opportunity sir, can you score the president in six years